-GMC Envoy owners have reported 13 problems linked to automatic transmission control module (under the power train category).
+GMC Envoy owners have reported 13 problems related to automatic transmission control module (under the power train category).

-The car is a 2006 GMC Envoy denali xl.
 Vehicle goes into reduced engine power mode unexpectedly while driving with no prior warning.
 Mil light turns on, reduced engine power light turns on, stabilitrak off dic message displays, results in loss of acceleration and requires the driver to immediately take emergency safety actions.
 Codes include p2135, p0121, and p060e.
 Issue is intermittent, appears more frequently in cold or wet conditions.
 The issue has occurred more than 10 times since the initial incident.
 Dealer unable to correct the issue by throttle body cleaning and pcm replacement.
 Latest attempt is to replace the throttle body.
-This automatic transmission control module problem happened on Thu., Dec.
-4, 2008.

 See all problems of the 2006 GMC Envoy.